sheyijojo/kubernetes_CKA_Exams/1-k8-commands.md

 ip netns exec blue ip route add 192.168.1.0/24 via 192.168.15.5

-## try and ping the LAN network but no error EXCEPT NO response back
+## try and ping the LAN network host but no error EXCEPT NO response back
+ip netns exec blue ping 192.168.1.3

+## Need NAT enabled on the host, to send a message to the LAN
+- Mask the ip addr coping from source network with the host add

+iptable -t nat -A POSTROUTING -s 192.168.15.0/24 -j MASQUERADE

+## If you ping now, you will be able to reach the outside world
+ip netns exec blue ping 192.168.1.3

+## make NS to reach internet from the LAN
+- It will be unreacheable
+- since the ns can reach any network with host
+- add a default gateway

+ip netns exec blue ip route add default via 192.168.15.5

-ip netns exec blue ping 192
+ip netns exec blue ping 8.8.8.8  - good!

+## outside world to ns

+ping 192.168.15.2
+- not reacheable

+## solution
+ Two options
+- port forwarding roles
+- expose the private addr identity of the ns to the host route table

+ist option is the right way

+## any traffic coming on port 80 on the local host to be forwarded to port 80 of the ns
+iptables -t nat -A PREPOUTING --dport 80 --to-destination 192.168.15.2:80 -j DNAT

 ```